NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/patient-facing-services-view-record/Home/FHIR-Assets/All-assets/Profiles/Profile--CareConnect-GPC-Encounter-1/diagnosis.page.md

 <span class="mro-circle optional" title="Optional"></span> Optional

 <h5><ins>Guidance</ins></h5>

+This element does not need to be populated.

-The diagnosis will be associated to the consultation via a `List` profile.
+The diagnosis will be associated to the consultation via the `List` profile.

 <h5><ins>Example</ins></h5>